 How Much Screen time Should Kids Have?

-The American Academy of Pediatrics (AAP) and the World Health Organization (WHO) have set limits on the number of hours kids should not exceed on screens.
+The American Academy of Pediatrics (AAP) and the World Health Organization (WHO) have set limits on the number of hours kids should not exceed on screens(Learn more information about AAP and recommended screen time here).
 For instance, children 18 months or younger should not have any screen time at all, whereas children between ages 2 and 5 years should not exceed more than 1 hour per day.

-As far as children 6 years or older and teens are concerned, there are no guidelines as such to the number of hours they can safely spend on screens.
-However, parents should keep in mind that school, homework, physical activity, family time and proper sleep of 7 to 8 hours should be prioritized over screen time.
+As far as children 6 years or older and teens are concerned, there are no guidelines as such as the number of hours they can safely spend on screens.
+However, parents should keep in mind that school, homework, physical activity, family time, and proper sleep of 7 to 8 hours should be prioritized over screen time.